KatBrookfield/hugo-site/content/post/7-configuring-topology-spread-constraints.md

                     lke.linode.com/pool-id=39949
                     node=node1
 ```
-### Adding Topology Spread Constraints to Deployment
+### Adding Topology Spread Constraints to a Deployment
-Before we procees with adding the rules, we will quickly verify that the pods are running on one node only:
+Before we proceed with adding the rules, we will quickly verify that the pods are running on one node only:
 ```
 katarinabrookfield@KatsMac hugo-site % kubectl get pod -o wide | grep hugo hugo-site-deployment-6fb88df68-h78sp   1/1     Running            0          82s    10.2.4.8   lke27049-39949-60a531334464   <none>           <none>